Peter-512/reinforcement-learning/README.md

 If you want to continue training from a previously trained model, set it to `True`.
 It will then load the model and the replay memory from the `savepoints/DeepQLearning` directory.
 Savepoints are automatically created every 100 episodes.
+The current savepoint has learned for 2400 episodes.

 > Warning: If you don't want to overwrite your previous savepoints, make sure to move the `DeepQLearning` folder and its
 > contents to a different location, because it will just overwrite the contents of `savepoints`.